hugglesfox/pcode-style-guide/README.md

 ### 7.5.
 ELSEIF

-The `ELSEIF` builtin is appended to and `IF` in order to preform further operations if the condition of the above if fails (is false). `ELSEIF` has a similar syntax to the `IF` statement. `ELSEIF` statemnts cab
+The `ELSEIF` builtin is appended to an `IF` in order to preform further operations if the condition of the above if fails (is false). `ELSEIF` has a similar syntax to the `IF` statement. `ELSEIF` statemnts cab

 ```
 IF condition THEN